Montenegro - Country Commercial Guide

 Executive Summary

-Montenegro’s economy is centered on three sectors, with the government largely focusing its efforts on developing tourism, energy, and to a lesser extent, agriculture.
-The tourism sector officially accounts for about 25 percent of GDP, although some analysts believe it accounts for over one-third when taking into account the grey economy.
-In the energy sector, the most important development project in the transmission system was the construction of a one-way underwater electricity cable to export power to Italy, which included the development of a 433-kilometer-long tunnel approximately 1,200 meters below the Adriatic Sea surface.
-The project cost 800 million euro and began operation in December 2019.
-There are several other ongoing energy projects, including the controversial ecological reconstruction of the coal-fired thermal plant in Pljevlja in partnership with China’s Dongfang Electric Corporation, as well as the development of a 55-megawatt wind power plant in Gvozd, a project supported by the European Bank for Reconstruction and Development (EBRD).
-The Montenegrin government also signed concession agreements for exploratory offshore oil and gas drilling, which began in March 2021, although preliminary results indicate that the drill site is not feasible for exploitation.
+Montenegro relies on a narrow tax base with an economy centered on three sectors, tourism, energy, and to a lesser extent, agriculture.
+The tourism sector officially accounts for about 25 percent of GDP, although some analysts believe it accounts for over one third when considering the grey economy.
+The construction of a two-way underwater electricity cable to export power to Italy, which included the development of a 433-kilometer-long tunnel approximately 1,200 meters below the Adriatic Sea surface, marked an important development and opened opportunities for power exports.
+The project cost $850 million and began operation in December 2019.
+Other notable energy projects include the controversial reconstruction of the coal-fired thermal plant in Pljevlja in partnership with People’s Republic of China (PRC) company Dongfang Electric Corporation that began in April 2022, as well as the development of a 55-megawatt wind power plant in Gvozd, a project supported by the European Bank for Reconstruction and Development (EBRD).

 To access the ICS, visit the U.S. Department of State Investment Climate Statement website.